edumco/jenkins-examples/docs/docker-installation/readme.md

 ## Choose an image

-You have to choose an image an run the container ataching a persistent volume and
+You have to choose an image an run the container attaching a persistent volume and

 I recommend the following images: